Nalmefene for Alcohol Addiction Treatment: How It Works, Uses, Dosage, Side Effects, Alternatives

 What Is Nalmefene?

 Nalmefene is an opioid antagonist used to reduce alcohol consumption in adults with alcohol dependence and to treat and prevent opioid overdose.
-It is marketed under the brand name Opvee in the United States.
-It is indicated for the emergency treatment of known or suspected opioid overdose in adults and pediatric patients aged 12 years and older.
+It is marketed under the brand name Opvee in the United States and is indicated for the emergency treatment of known or suspected opioid overdose in adults and pediatric patients aged 12 years and older.

 Did you know most health insurance plans cover substance use disorder treatment?
 Check your coverage online now.